sedwin928/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 ### *Responses*
 Most methods will return data in the format of the PostingResponse complex type.
 This consists of two elements:
-* The first element is named ‘success’ and is a Boolean value.
+* The first element is named ‘success’ and is a boolean value.
 If the method successfully completed, this element will be true or 1.
 If it is false, empty, or 0, then the method was not successful.
 * The second element is named ‘messages’ and is an array of strings.
 Mostly for error cases, this element will contain any relevant error messages (or sometimes success messages) that pertain to the web services method called.

 Posting Response Complex Type Definition